Aero-ComSci/1-1-3-flower-garden-adithyav/README.md

 2. Type in your desired flower type ("Daisy," "Marigold," "Lily," "Rose," "Tulip")
 3. Enter the number of petals you want (as a whole integer)
 ## ALL OF THESE MUST BE TRUE FOR THE PROGRAM TO RUN!!!
 However, you can put whatever you want in the code; these 3 requirements must be somewhere in the prompt.
-Commas are okay, but the prompt has to contain the number of petals and type of power along with the number of flower
+Commas are okay, but the prompt has to contain the number of petals and type of flower along with the number of flowers.

 ### How the terminal should look
 ![image](https://github.com/user-attachments/assets/cc70e69b-1733-46a3-b1a4-863d4ba56b9c)4